johan-st/go-image-server/README.md

 - 2023-04-26: Fix tests (and image module) on windows
 - 2023-04-26: refactor out io/util as it is deprecated
 - 2023-04-28: Think through images package API (images_api_test.go)
+- 2023-05-02: further work on types and interface for images package
+- 2023-05-03: further work on types and interface for images package
+- 2023-05-04: use charm.io log. continue refatoring...

 ## Februari 2022